HCL-TECH-SOFTWARE/dx-compose-docker-compose/README.md

 installApps.bat -enableDAM true -enableCC false -enableSearchV2 true -enablePeopleService true
 ```

-> **_NOTE:_** For any change in Search, you need to restart the core to ensure Search page, theme, and portlet have no caching issues.
+> **_NOTE:_** For any change in Search, you need to restart the webengine to ensure Search page, theme, and portlet have no caching issues.

-> **_NOTE:_** For any change in DAM, you need to restart the core, otherwise DAM Picker will not work as expected
+> **_NOTE:_** For any change in DAM, you need to restart the webengine, otherwise DAM Picker will not work as expected

-> **_NOTE:_** For any change in DX_HOSTNAME it's a must to restart dx-core and re-execute installApps.sh / installApps.bat
+> **_NOTE:_** For any change in DX_HOSTNAME it's a must to restart dx-webengine and re-execute installApps.sh / installApps.bat

 ### Integrating Search API and UI in DX WebEngine